Sophie Marceau

 After La Boum, Sophie Marceau woke up famous

-After the film's release, millions of teenagers worldwide saw themselves in her character and loved Sophie Marceau for her sincerity, brightness, and beauty.
-But for the young actress, the burden of fame was a challenge, which she recounted much later in an interview:
+After the film's release, millions of teenagers worldwide saw themselves in her character and fell in love with Sophie Marceau for her sincerity, brightness, and beauty.
+But for the young actress, the burden of fame proved challenging, as she recounted years later in an interview:

 A real ordeal.
-I was a shy, introverted child and suddenly found myself in the spotlight, under scrutiny.
+I was a shy, introverted kid and suddenly found myself in the spotlight, under scrutiny.
 Primarily from my family.
 It was unbearable for me.
-I remember, as a child, looking at monuments and thinking: 'How terrible it must be to stand like that in everyone's view.'
+I remember, as a kid, looking at monuments and thinking: 'How terrible it must be to stand like that in everyone's view.'
 And then I became a living statue, exposed to all winds.

 Soon, the sequel to the hit film, "La Boum 2," was made, for which Marceau received the César Award for Most Promising Actress.